-On one of my early VSU sorties, I managed to ‘contrive’ a practice diversion to RAF Manston in Kent for a simulated landing on their emergency foam strip, the only one in the UK.
+On one of my early VSU sorties, I managed to ‘contrive’ a practice diversion to RAF Manston in Kent for a simulated, wheels-up, landing on their emergency foam strip - the only one in the UK.
 I had deliberately not told ATC at Manston in advance that I was intending to initiate the practice since the station was permanently on standby to deal with any such incident - miltary or civil.
 I did alert the Controller at West Drayton what I intended to do and they agreed not to warn Manston.
 En route to Manston, the captain under test had to brief his crew on the procedures before and immediately after an emergency wheels-up landing on foam.
 Had this been a real emergency, we would have flown around in the immediate vicinity of Manston to reduce the aírcraft weight to the absolute minimum by jettisoning redundant fuel over the sea.
-I made sure that Manston didn’t actually lay the 1,000 ft long foam strip for this practice but, I learned later, that the station’s crash, fire and medical teams went through the motions for a Victor tanker making a ‘wheels-up’ landing.
+I made sure that Manston didn’t actually lay the 1,000 ft long foam strip for this practice but, I learned later, that the station’s crash, fire and medical teams all went through the motions for a Victor tanker making a ‘wheels-up’ landing.
 It was a good exercise for everyone.
 I had been hoping that someone on the ground would take photographs of our Victor approaching to land with its undercarriage up but, if they did, I never saw the photographs.